Swiddis/sabaki_subdued/README.md

 ## License

 This project is licensed under the [MIT license](https://opensource.org/licenses/MIT).
-See `LICENSE` for details.
+See `LICENSE.md` for details.